Anatomy of rocky planets formed by rapid pebble accretion III. Partitioning of volatiles between planetary core, mantle, and atmosphere: ADAP code modules on atmospheric escape

 All the atmospheric components escape together, driven by drag from the hydrogen atoms but maintaining their initial mixing ratio.
 We assume that the mixing ratio in the thermosphere is the same as in the bulk atmosphere, neglecting any scale-height differences due to the mean molecular weight.
 This gives a number loss rate of the mixed species as

 Here $\mu_i$ is the atomic weight of species $i$.
 The individual number loss rates can then be written as

-which maintains the mixing ratio $\dot{N}_i / \dot{N} = N_i/N_{\rm all}$ for H, C, O and N. We furthermore need to ensure that the drag from the escaping H atoms is sufficient to accelerate the heavier species to the escape speed.
+which maintains the mixing ratio $\dot{N}_i / \dot{N} = N_i/N_{\rm all}$ for H, C, O, and N. We furthermore need to ensure that the drag from the escaping H atoms is sufficient to accelerate the heavier species to the escape speed.
 This is seen by calculating the escape parameter

 Here $T_{\rm photo}$ is the temperature at the photosphere and $b_{{\rm H},i}$ is the binary diffusion coefficient of species $i$ dragged by H \citep{ZahnleKasting1986,Erkaev+etal2014}.
 We then set $\dot{N}_i=0$ when $\varPhi_i < (\mu_i-\mu_{\rm H})/\mu_i$, assuming that the energy transferred from H to the heavier species in that case goes to heating but does not lead to escape.
 This way the H escape flux drives the escape of the heavier species only when the flux is high, while the heavy species (C, N, O) eventually decouple from the H drag for lower flux values.
 The H flux decreases both because the H mixing ratio of the atmosphere decreases and because the XUV luminosity of the young Sun falls with time.

+To test the sensitivity of our results to the assumption that all molecules are atomic at the thermosphere, we implemented an additional model where H is atomic but H$_2$O, CO$_2$, CO, N$_2$, and O$_2$ remain molecular.
+These heavier molecules are harder to lift by the escaping hydrogen atoms.
+We use here equations (\ref{eq:Ndot}), (\ref{eq:Ndoti}) and (\ref{eq:Phii}) but with molecular binary diffusion coefficients $b_{{\rm H},i}$ for the relevant molecules provided in \cite{ZahnleKasting1986}.
+Due to the lack of data for molecular oxygen dragged by atomic H in \cite{ZahnleKasting1986}, we set by analogy $\varPhi_{\rm O_2}=\varPhi_{\rm N_2}$.
+We ignore the sedimentation of the heavier species from the thermosphere, since this has only little effect on the escape rates for our relevant values of $\varPhi_i \gg 1$ \citep{ZahnleKasting1986,Zahnle+etal1990,Erkaev+etal2014}.
+We refer to \cite{Hunten+etal1987} and \cite{Wordsworth+etal2018} for detailed analysis of the hydrodynamical escape problem and the conditions for successful drag of heavier species.

 For the capture radius $\beta$ and the efficiency relative to energy-limited escape $\eta$ in equation (\ref{eq:NdotHstar}), we follow the parameterizations fitted to computer simulations by \cite{Salz+etal2016}.
 The efficiency flattens out to a relatively constant value of around 30\% for the low-mass planets considered here, while the capture radius increases with decreasing planetary mass as the gravitational acceleration decreases, increasing the scale-height of the atmosphere.
 For the first 100 Myr of solar evolution, we read off a fit to the data of \cite{Tu+etal2015} of

 with the luminosity at 1 Myr set for simplicity to a nominal value of $L_1=10^{24}\,{\rm J\,s^{-1}}$.
 The XUV flux is then calculated as $F_{\rm XUV} = L_{\rm XUV}/(4 \pi r^2)$ where $r$ is the distance from the star.
 The decrease of the luminosity with time becomes steeper after a few hundred 100 Myr of stellar rotation evolution, but we do not include these later stages of atmospheric evolution here.